MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-get_loggingoptions.md

 ## -description

-The <b>LoggingOptions</b> property creates a <a href="https://msdn.microsoft.com/438e4e89-88c9-431d-b774-98e65cf57064">FaxLoggingOptions</a> configuration object.
-The object permits configuration of both the activity logging options and the event logging categories that the fax service uses.
+The <b>IFaxServer::get_LoggingOptions</b> property creates a <a href="https://msdn.microsoft.com/c6cbb0e8-fc98-431c-add6-6a6538051db7">IFaxLoggingOptions</a> configuration interface.
+The interface permits configuration of both the activity logging options and the event logging categories that the fax service uses.

 This property is read-only.